pill-city/swift-sdk/README.md

 # swift-sdk

-TypeScript SDK for Pill City, generated from the OpenAPI spec
+Swift SDK for Pill City, generated from the OpenAPI spec